-When the School Nurse receives confirmation that a student/staff member is positive for COVID-19, the contact tracing process begins.
-Contact tracing means taking the following actions:
+When the School Nurse receives confirmation that a student/staff member is positive for COVID-19, they take the following actions:

-- Informing people that they were exposed to COVID-19 and should monitor their health for symptoms of COVID-19. - Helping people who were exposed to COVID-19 know to get tested. - Asking people to self-isolate if they have or may have COVID-19, or self-quarantine if they are a close contact.
+- Informing people that they were exposed to COVID-19 and should monitor their health for symptoms of COVID-19. - Helping people who were exposed to COVID-19 know to get tested. - Asking people to self-isolate if they have or may have COVID-19, or self-quarantine if they are experiencing symptoms.